byu-cce270/content/docs/unit2/03_if_statements/if_hw.md

 ---
 ## Part 1
-### Objective: Create a code that can, when given the correct inputs, solve the determinacy of any given truss.
+### Objective: Create a code that can solve the determinacy of any given truss when given the correct inputs.
 Determinacy is a Statics principle that helps us know whether or not we can solve the forces in a given system using statics equations.

 Here is an example of a truss labeled with the joints, reaction forces, and members: